fwallyn1/counterfactualViz/README.md

 git branch
 ```

-If expert_mode is not the current branch, switch to $expert_mode$ :
+If expert_mode is not the current branch, switch to `expert_mode` :
 ```
 git checkout expert_mode
 ```